scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Acknowledgments
 ---------------

-We would like to thank Kelly Wang for contributing the concept and content of Figure :ref:`overview`.
 We would also like to thank NumFOCUS, whose staff have provided the **signac** project with helpful advice on open-source governance, project sustainability, and community outreach.

 (TODO: Acknowledgments are incomplete.)
 B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260.
 M.M.H is supported by the National Science Foundation under Grant No. 1835593.
-A.T. was supported by the National Science Foundation under Grant No. 1707640.
+A.T. is supported by the National Science Foundation under Grant No. 1707640.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.